sanskrit/learnsanskrit.org/content/guide/verbs-2/the-distant-future-tense.md

 }

-We can decide on the correct interpretation by considering the context of the sentence.
+Usually, we can choose the correct interpretation if we consider the sentence's context.

 {h Making the stem}